hed-standard/hed-specification/README.md

 # Hierarchical Event Descriptors (HED)
-### HED-3G (HED version 8.0.0) has been officially released
+### HED-3G (HED schema version 8.0.0) has been officially released

 **Note** This repository is primarily for managing the HED vocabulary.
 If you just want to annotate your data, please visit the [**HED organization website**](https://www.hedtags.org).

 ## What is HED?
 HED is an evolving framework for the description and formal annotation of events identified in time series data.
-The HED ecosystem includes a structured vocabulary together with tools for validation and for using HED annotations in data search, extraction, and analysis.
+The HED ecosystem includes a structured vocabulary (HED schema) together with tools for validation and for using HED annotations in data search, extraction, and analysis.
 While HED can be used to annotate any type of event, the current HED community focuses on annotation of events in human